All Episodes

 That's what's so frustrating.

-That's why my sister-in-law and I, hi Janice in Bellevue, Nebraska.
+That's why my sister-in-law and I, hi, Janice in Bellevue, Nebraska.

-Anyway, that's why she and I are always commiserating, because we can't escape.
+Anyway, that's why she and I are always commiserating because we can't escape.

 We're about the same age you are.

-We're not wealthy people, and when it all hits the fan, we're stuck.
+And when it all hits the fan, we're stuck.

-I'm just hoping our children and grandchildren can get out before it all collapses around us because apparently the American people do want to live off the government, or we wouldn't have the people in office that we do.
+I'm just hoping our children and grandchildren can get out before it all collapses around us because apparently the American people do want to live off the government or we wouldn't have the people in office that we do.

 It's very disturbing.

-I've always said that the American people get what they want.
+Because I've always said that the American people get what they want.

-However, there is There is one aspect of that.
+However, there is one aspect of that.

 I don't believe the American people have knowingly, willingly, in a majority way, voted for the welfare state that we've got.